 - Please don’t send me books, tracts, or magazines.
 You are wasting your time and money.

 - Invitations to attend your Church.
 The answer is NO. Please don’t ask.
 I used to attend Church for the sake of family but no longer.
 It is hypocritical for me to perform a religious act of worship just for the sake of family.
-I know how to find a Church if I am so inclined, after all I have visited 125+ Churches since 2003.
+I know how to find a Church if I am so inclined, after all I have visited more than 125 churches since 2003.

 - Threats about judgment and hell.
 I don’t believe in either, so your threats have no impact on me .